pypdfium2-team/ctypesgen/README.md

 ### New features and improvements (selection)

-* Implemented relative imports with `--link-modules`, and library handle sharing with `--no-embed-preamble`.
+* Implemented relative imports with `--link-modules`, and library handle sharing with `--no-embed-templates`.
 Removed incorrect `POINTER` override that breaks the type system.
 * Prevent assignment of invalid struct fields.
 * Slimmed up template by removing many avoidable wrappers.
 * Rewrote library loader.
 Resolve `.` to the module directory, not the caller's CWD.
 Don't add compile libdirs to runtime.